-Police pursuit: Eight injured as fleeing car crashes into innocent motorist
+Police pursuit: Six injured as fleeing car crashes into innocent motorist in Christchurch

-Eight people are injured - three of them critically and two seriously - after a police pursuit ended with a fleeing driver crashing into another car in Christchurch.
+Six people are injured - two of them critically - after a police pursuit ended with a fleeing driver crashing into another car in Christchurch.

 Canterbury Metro Area Commander Superintendent Lane Todd said a vehicle failed to stop for police on Papanui Rd about 4am.